hyperledger/fabric/docs/source/private_data_tutorial.rst

 Query the private data as an unauthorized peer
 ----------------------------------------------

-Now we will switch to a member of Org2 which has the marbles private data ``name, color, size, owner`` in its side database, but does not have the marbles ``price`` private data in its side database.
+Now we will switch to a member of Org2.
+Org2 has the marbles private data ``name, color, size, owner`` in its side database, but does not store the marbles ``price`` data.
 We will query for both sets of private data.

 Switch to a peer in Org2
 ~~~~~~~~~~~~~~~~~~~~~~~~

-From inside the docker container, run the following commands to switch to
-the peer which is unauthorized to access the marbles ``price`` private data.
+Run the following commands to operate as the Org2 admin and query the Org2 peer.

 :guilabel:`Try it yourself`

 .. code:: bash

-    export CORE_PEER_ADDRESS=peer0.org2.example.com:9051
-    export CORE_PEER_LOCALMSPID=Org2MSP
+    export CORE_PEER_LOCALMSPID="Org2MSP"
-    export PEER0_ORG2_CA=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt
+    export CORE_PEER_TLS_ROOTCERT_FILE=${PWD}/organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt
-    export CORE_PEER_TLS_ROOTCERT_FILE=$PEER0_ORG2_CA
+    export CORE_PEER_MSPCONFIGPATH=${PWD}/organizations/peerOrganizations/org2.example.com/users/Admin@org2.example.com/msp
-    export CORE_PEER_MSPCONFIGPATH=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org2.example.com/users/Admin@org2.example.com/msp
+    export CORE_PEER_ADDRESS=localhost:9051

 Query private data Org2 is authorized to
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~